 Our own brewery, Mad Hopper Brewing Co.

-The year 2021 is again a time of change.
-With the completion of Mad Hopper Brewing Company, Helsinki’s famous Mannerheimintie street will have its own brewery after a break of almost 90 years!
+The year 2021 was again a time of change.
+With the completion of Mad Hopper Brewing Company, Helsinki’s famous Mannerheimintie street has its own brewery after a break of almost 90 years!

 The brewery will be renovated in the basements of residential buildings at Mannerheimintie 53-55.
 Even though it’s an independent small brewery, part of it comes visible to the public at Viisi Penniä.